nixpig/syringe.sh/README.md

 - [ ] Allow deletion of user and data
 - [ ] Add 'syringe config' command to create/update config file, e.g. `syringe config set hostname localhost`?

+## Installation

+### CLI

+1. Download the corresponding binary from the [releases](https://github.com/nixpig/syringe.sh/releases) page and put it into your path.
+1. Run `syringe` from your terminal.

+### Server

+1. Download the corresponding binary from the [releases](https://github.com/nixpig/syringe.sh/releases) page and put it into your path.
+1. Package and deploy per your requirements.

+> [!INFO]
+>
+> The intention is to provide the server component packaged as a Docker image.

 ## Supported SSH key types

 - RSA